Astrid S: Career

 In August 2019, her fourth EP was released, entitled Trust Issues.
 The EP features previously released singles "Someone New", "Emotion" and "The First One", in addition to two new released; "Doing To Me" and "Trust Issues".
 Smeplass' first release of 2020 was "I Do", a collaboration with country singer Brett Young which peaked at No. 3 in Norway.
 In September 2020, Smeplass announced her debut studio album, Leave It Beautiful, which came out on 16 October 2020.
 It was preceded by the lead single "Dance Dance Dance", as well as the second and third singles, "Marilyn Monroe" and "It's Ok If You Forget Me".

 In 2021, similarities were noted in the lyrics of the French Montana track "How You King?" with the Astrid S song "Jump".
-Astrid S retroactively got proper attribution as a co-songwriter and receives compensation for the song.
+Astrid S retroactively got proper attribution as a co-songwriter and received compensation for the song.
 Also in 2021, she played Askepott (Cinderella) in Tre nøtter til Askepott, a Norwegian remake of the 1973 Czechoslovak/East German film Tři oříšky pro Popelku (Three Wishes for Cinderella, for which she also released the single "Når Snøen Smelter", her first original song in Norwegian.

 In 2025, Smeplass split with Universal Music after the end of her original contract and releases music independently under her own record label, Joyride, and through a distribution deal with the Gladstone Music Group.
 The news preceded her appearance on the 15th series of the TV show Hver gang vi møtes (Every Time we Meet) which challenges artists to produce new interpretations of songs by other artists.
 Her cover of Carola's "Det regnar i Stockholm"-made into a Norwegian version "Det regner i Oslo" - became her third No. 1 on the Norwegian singles chart.
 Her other performances from the show charted well with a further No. 1, two top 10s's, and positions in the top 40 for all of the other releases, culminating in an EP of the interpretations Hver Gang Vi Møtes 2025 charting at No. 2 on the Norwegian albums chart.
 On 2 July 2025, she sang Norway's national anthem ahead of the Women's Euros football match between Switzerland and Norway.

+Personal life

+Smeplass dated model Per Christian Wessel from 2017 to 2020.
+As of 2017, she lives in Oslo, Norway.